 CASE SUMMARY

-42-year-old male patient who presented with complains of difficulty in swallowing and had undergone surgery twice outside, where in Transcervical approach was attempted to remove the parapharyngeal mass and had failed.
+A 42-year-old male patient who presented with difficulty in swallowing and had undergone surgery twice outside, where Transcervical approach was attempted to remove the parapharyngeal mass but failed.
 Magnetic resonance imaging scan demonstrated a 6 cm x 5 cm x 4 cm left parapharyngeal mass.
-He underwent transoral robotic surgery for the excision of the parapharyngeal mass lesion and had an uneventful post-operative recovery period.
+He underwent transoral robotic surgery for the excision of the parapharyngeal lesion and had an uneventful post-operative recovery.

 CONCLUSION

 Lymphangiomas are hamartomatous swellings which are benign in nature.
-The presenting symptoms of the patient with large parapharyngeal mass includes dysphagia, dyspnoea and neck swelling.
-Clinicoradiological evaluation is of utmost importance in such cases to determine the relation of adjacent vital structures and also to determine the approach to the tumor.
-With the advent of robotics in oncology, transoral robotic excision is one of the best approaches to perform such a surgery, provided, patient, surgeon and anatomical factors favor the same.
+The symptoms of the patient with large parapharyngeal mass include dysphagia, dyspnoea and neck swelling.
+Clinicoradiological evaluation is of utmost importance to determine the adjacent vital structures and the approach to the tumor.
+With the advent of robotics in oncology, transoral robotic excision is one of the best approaches to perform such a surgery.